aparnaullas97/grn-benchmark/src/diffcorr/Downstream.md

 # Downstream Analysis
-The downstream analysis was performed on three datasets: leaf and flower samples from the AtGenExpress development (Accession: GSE5630 and GSE5632, respectively), the Golub dataset and the Arabidopsis dataset.
+The downstream analysis was performed on three datasets: leaf and flower samples from the AtGenExpress development (Accession: GSE5630 and GSE5632, respectively), the Golub dataset and the Macrophages dataset.
 Here we go through the details of downstream analysis performed on the Arabidopsis dataset

 ### Heatmaps
 After correlation of both the datasets, spatstat package was used to plot the heatmaps